manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/deployment/kubeadm/ubuntu/README.md

-# Create a Kubernetes cluster using Kubeadm on Ubuntu 16.04 LTS or 18.04 LTS
+# Create a Kubernetes cluster using Kubeadm on Ubuntu 20.04 LTS

 In this example, we will deploy Kubernetes over multiple Linux machines (physical or virtualized) using kubeadm utility.
-These instructions have been tested primarily with Ubuntu 16.04 LTS & 18.04 LTS versions.
+These instructions have been tested primarily with Ubuntu20.04 LTS version.

 ## Pre-requisites